About TCATexas ChalleNGe Academy

 3. Program Information Handout

-The application is a 5 step process:
+The admissions process is a 5-step process:

-Step 2: Application Packet: Complete the "cadet application" and provide copies of all supporting documents.
-The recruiter will schedule a screening session to ensure you have all the documents.
+Step 2: Application Packet: Complete the "cadet application/medical application" and provide copies of all supporting documents.
+The recruiter will schedule a screening session(pre-interview) to ensure you have all the documents.
 The application cutoff date is normally NLT 30 days prior to class start date.

 Step 4: Mentor Packet: After a successful interview, the applicant must get a qualified Mentor to complete the "Mentor Packet".